hschhhwwwo0o/yamu/README.md

 #### Quality Attributes

+Quality attributes describe the characteristics observed during software execution.
+They strongly influence the perception of the system by users and the opinion that users have about its quality

+_"Development of software requirements", Third Edition.
+Carl Vigers, Jay Beatty_

 | Attribute                                 | ID                       |
 | :---------------------------------------- | :----------------------- |
 | Separation of the mockup creation process | QA/MOCK-UP/CREATE-STEPS  |